paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 **(d) Voluntary enlistments or reenlistments; absence of affect** Except as provided in [section 3803(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3803/c&num=0&edition=prelim), nothing contained in this chapter shall be construed to repeal, amend, or suspend the laws now in force authorizing voluntary enlistment or reenlistment in the Armed Forces of the United States, including the reserve components thereof, except that no person shall be accepted for enlistment after he has been issued an order to report for induction unless authorized by the Director and the Secretary of Defense and except that, whenever the Congress or the President has declared that the national interest is imperiled, voluntary enlistment or reenlistment in such forces, and their reserve components, may be suspended by the President to such extent as he may deem necessary in the interest of national defense.

-**(e) Furnishing of names and addresses to Secretary of Defense or Secretary of Homeland Security** In order to assist the Armed Forces in recruiting individuals for voluntary service in the Armed Forces, the Director shall, upon the request of the Secretary of Defense or the Secretary of Homeland Security, furnish to the Secretary the names and addresses of individuals registered under this Act.
-Names and addresses furnished pursuant to the preceding sentence may be used by the Secretary of Defense or Secretary of Homeland Security only for recruiting purposes.
+**(e) Furnishing of names and addresses to Secretary of Defense or Secretary of Homeland Security** In order to assist the Armed Forces in recruiting individuals for voluntary service in the Armed Forces, the Director shall, upon the request of the Secretary of Defense or the Secretary of Homeland Security, furnish to the Secretary the full names, email addresses (if available), dates of birth, phone numbers (if available), and mailing addresses of individuals registered under this Act.
+Full names, email addresses, dates of birth, phone numbers, and mailing addresses furnished pursuant to the preceding sentence may be used by the Secretary of Defense or Secretary of Homeland Security only for recruiting purposes.

 ### Statutory Notes

+#### Amendment of Subsection (a)
+Pub.
+L. 119–60, div.
+A, title V, § 535(b)(5), (c), Dec.
+18, 2025, 139 Stat.
+872, provided that, effective one year after Dec.
+18, 2025, subsection (a) of this section is amended by striking “upon publication by the President of a proclamation or other public notice fixing a time for any registration under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802)”.
+See 2025 Amendment note below.

 #### References in Text
 This chapter, referred to in subsecs. (a), (c), and (d), was in the original “this title”, meaning title I of act June 24, 1948, ch.
 625, 62 Stat.
 604, which is classified principally to this chapter.
 For complete classification of title I to the Code, see Tables.